tidyverse/tidyverse.org/content/blog/dtplyr-1-2-0/index.md

 date: 2021-11-28
 author: Hadley Wickham
 description: >
-    dtplyr 1.2.0 adds two new authors, a bunch of tidyr translations, new join translations, and many minor translation improvements.
+    dtplyr 1.2.0 adds three new authors, a bunch of tidyr translations, new join translations, and many minor translation improvements.

 photo: